Science: "Food Coma" Is Not Just Eating Too Much

 The researchers developed a special system called Activity Recording CAFE (ARC) for visual tracking of the food consumption and motion of the flies.
 The flies the researchers used slept about 20 to 40 minutes longer after taking in sizable food portions rich in protein or salt.
 Meals high in sugar did not have this effect.

-If you want to avoid the "food coma" that comes with Thanksgiving, you might want to rethink your menu.
+If you want to avoid the "food coma" that comes with the holidays, you might want to rethink your menu.

 "We next sought to identify a neuronal mechanism by which feeding drives post-meal sleep," said the study’s first author Keith Murphy.
 "By using genetic tools to turn neurons on and off in the fly brain, we were surprised to find a number of circuits that play a role in controlling this behavior."